ansys/pyaedt/README.rst

 -------
 ``PyAEDT`` is licensed under the MIT license.

-This module, ``pyaedt`` makes no commercial claim over Ansys whatsoever.
-This tool extends the functionality of ``AEDT`` by adding an additioanl Python interface to the AEDT without changing the core behavior or license of the original software.
-The use of the interactive APDL control of ``PyAEDT`` requires a legally licensed local copy of Ansys.
+This PyAEDT module makes no commercial claim over Ansys whatsoever.
+This tool extends the functionality of AEDT by adding an additioanl Python interface to AEDT without changing the core behavior or license of the original software.
+The use of the interactive APDL control of PyAEDT requires a legally licensed local copy of AEDT.

-To get a copy of Ansys, please visit `Ansys <https://www.ansys.com/>`_.
+To purchase AEDT, please visit `Ansys <https://www.ansys.com/>`_.